marco-lancini/k8s-lab-plz/README.md

 # K8S-LAB

-Modular Kubernetes Lab which provides an easy and streamlined way (managed via `plz`) to deploy a test cluster with support for different components.
+Modular Kubernetes Lab which provides an easy and streamlined way (managed via [please.build](https://please.build/)) to deploy a test cluster with support for different components.

+Each component can be deployed in a repeatable way with one single command.

-Supported components:
+Usage for supported components:

 1. [Vault](docs/vault.md)
 2. [ELK](docs/elk.md)